asantaga/wiserHomeAssistantPlatform/README.md

 ## Updating to v3.x from v2.x - IMPORTANT PLEASE READ

+If you are installing this integration for the first time, you can skip this section as you will be installing the latest version.
+For those still hanging onto v2.x, we do recommend moving to v3 but please read the below first.

 Some of the great new functionality below has only been possible by making some major changes to the integration code and how HA entities are registered.
-As such, when upgrading a number of existing entities in v2 will be replaced with new ones and the old ones will show unavailable.
+As such, when upgrading, a number of existing entities in v2 will be replaced with new ones and the old ones will show unavailable.

 If you have custom scripts or automations for this integration, they are likely to break.
 Equally, your Lovelace dashboards will also need updating with the new entities.